top of page

 Bundaberg will always have a special place in my heart because it initially was the town where I became someone else in the 1980's to the complete opposite in 2024 where an understanding of the real Anthony allowed me to be the very best version of myself.

-My permanent relocation to Melbourne, Victoria, Australia has seen me further build on this and participate in Melbourne Frontrunners, Albert-Melbourne Parkrun, Lumber Punks Axe Throwing Melbourne (which is so ironic given I still can't throw or catch a ball very well, but I can throw an axe quite naturally and increasingly hit the bullseye more often than not!), spectate at Melbourne Chargers Rugby Union games and join Snap Fitness Melbourne Brunswick.
+My permanent relocation to Melbourne, Victoria, Australia has seen me further build on this and participate in Melbourne Frontrunners, Albert-Melbourne Parkrun, Lumber Punks Axe Throwing Melbourne (which is so ironic given I still can't throw or catch a ball very well, but I can throw an axe quite naturally and increasingly hit the bullseye more often than not!) and spectate at Melbourne Chargers Rugby Union.
 I will soon be cycling on Melbourne's bikeways too.

 Melbourne also has so many diverse restaurants, coffee shops, arts scene and lots and lots of inclusive bars and clubs that everyone frequents.
 It's also got The Laird and Vic Bears.